ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

 That's it, you are done.

 > The new up-party can now be selected as an allowed up-party in a down-party.
 > The down-party can read the claims from the up-party.
 You can optionally add a `*` in the down-party Issue claims list to issue all the claims to your application.
+Or optionally define a [scope to issue claims](#scope-and-claims).

 ## Configuring Nets eID Broker as OpenID Provider (OP)